Lele Pons Flashes Derriere In Black Bodysuit With Sheer Cover

 Pons shared that she was looking through old photoshoots when she decided to add this throwback.
 The update proved to be an instant hit, attracting thousands of likes and comments in just minutes of going live.

-“Ok, I am dead now, stop being so beautiful,” one of Pons’ fans gushed, adding a series of red hearts to the end of their comment.
+“Ok, I am dead now, stop being so beautiful,” one of Pons’ fans gushed, adding a series of red hearts to the end of the comment.

-“Stay safe baby, love you Lele!!,” a second fan added while seeming to reference the COVID-19 outbreak.
+“Stay safe baby, love you Lele!!” a second fan added, seeming to reference the COVID-19 outbreak.

 “Wow gosh this is so amazing,” another Instagrammer chimed in, adding two flame emoji.